 Numerous Coalition on Aging members have made presentations to the Subcommittee on Aging of the Joint Legislative Oversight Committee on Health and Human Services which is studying the State's delivery of services to older adults.
 Coalition members presenting at the Subcommittee meeting on February 12, 2018 were, from right to left, Tracy Colvard (Association for Home and Hospice Care of NC); Adam Sholar (NC Health Care Facilities Association); Jeff Horton (NC Senior Living Association); and Teresa Johnson and Mark Bumgarner along with Michael Boles (NC Adult Day Services Association).

-Mary Bethel, Coalition President, is pictured with Tom Akins, President and CEO of LeadingAge NC, which renewed its membership in February 2018 to the Coalition on Aging and made an additional contribution to support the work of the Coalition.
+Mary Bethel, Coalition Executive Director, is pictured with Tom Akins, President and CEO of LeadingAge NC, which renewed its membership in February 2018 to the Coalition on Aging and made an additional contribution to support the work of the Coalition.
 Special thanks is extended to LeadingAge and the other agency/organization members and individual supporters who have made donations above and beyond their membership dues to help with the Coalition's efforts.

 NC Department of Health and Human Services Secretary Mandy Cohen (far left) and Assistant Secretary of Human Services Michael Becketts addressed the April 28 2017, meeting of the NC Coalition on Aging.
 Also attending the meeting was Susan Perry-Manning, Deputy Secretary of Human Services (far right).
-They are pictured with Mary Bethel, President of the Coalition (second from right).
+They are pictured with Mary Bethel, Executive Director of the Coalition (second from right).

 Members of the Coalition on Aging met with Rep. Beverly Earle, long-time legislator from Charlotte (District 101), to discuss the Coalition's legislative priorities including the request to increase the reimbursement rate for Medicaid Personal Care Services (PCS) and the Community Alternatives Program for Disabled Adults (CAP-DA).